DS-Homebrew/DLDI/README.md

 - `cyds`: CycloDS Mini/Micro
 - `default`: Default DLDI in libnds
     - This is based on outdated libnds
-- `dldi`: DLDI template
-    - Use this to create a new DLDI driver
 - `dlms4`: DSLink microSD v4
     - By Amadeus
 	- Fixes issues in v3.